algomo/knowledge-base/docs/docs/api-access/ResponseGeneration/Using Our Apis.md

 ### Things to be aware of
 - **Rate limits**: There are rate limits of 5 messages per minute
 - **Token validity**: Only one token can be valid at once, generating a new one will invalidate all others.
+- **Maximum Message Size**: The message you generate a response for cannot exceed 1000 characters.

 ### How do I get my chatbot ID?
 You can infer the chatbot ID from the URL when browsing a bot by copying it from the URL